zonzujiro/army/README.md

 # armyJS

-Each player can choose units and place them on field.
+Choose units and place them on field.
 After that, units will automatically move and attack each other.

 Units: